NotNoksio/SmallPractice/README.md

 Plugin used on Halka (halka.rip (1.7.x & 1.8.x))

-# This plugin need RinnySpigot or be a good dev for the best usage
+# This plugin need (RinnySpigot or snHose) or be a good dev for the best usage

 Depend of -> PermissionsEx